egres1982/data-engineering-for-aws-immersion-day/README.md

 ### Create external schema (and DB) for Redshift Spectrum
-Because external tables are stored in a shared Glue Catalog for use within the AWS ecosystem, they can be built and maintained using a few different tools, e.g. Athena, Redshift, and Glue.
+Because external tables are stored in a shared Glue Catalog for use within the AWS ecosystem, they can be built and maintained using a few different tools, e.g., Athena, Redshift, and Glue.

 * Use the AWS Glue Crawler to create your external table adb305.ny_pub stored in parquet format under location s3://us-west-2.serverless-analytics/canonical/NY-Pub/.

 	1. Navigate to the **Glue Crawler Page**. https://console.aws.amazon.com/glue/home?#catalog:tab=crawlers
 	![](/ee_helper/assets/images/crawler_0.png)
-	1. Click on *Add Crawler*, and enter the crawler name *NYTaxiCrawler* and click *Next*.
+	1. Click on *Add Crawler* and enter the crawler's name *NYTaxiCrawler* and click *Next*.
 	![](/ee_helper/assets/images/crawler_1.png)
 	1. Select *Data stores* as the source type and click *Next*.
 	![](/ee_helper/assets/images/crawler_2.png)